SCW-Aberystwyth/HackyHour/index.md

 # What is Hacky Hour?

 Hacky Hour is an informal meeting for staff and students who need to use data intensive computing in their research.
+Its intended to get researchers helping each other to make more effective use of research computing.

+## Help with Research Computing

 Come along with your questions about how to use computing more effectively in your research or offer to help others with their questions.